niloymridul/d287-java-frameworks/README.md

 ````
 # F - Add a “Buy Now” button to your product list.
 Your “Buy Now” bu�on must meet each of the following parameters:
 • The “Buy Now” button must be next to the buttons that update and delete products.

 • The button should decrement the inventory of that product by one.
 It should not affect the
 inventory of any of the associated parts.

 • Display a message that indicates the success or failure of a purchase.

 For this part, I have done the following:

 Filename: mainscreen.html

+Prompt: The “Buy Now” button must be next to the buttons that update and delete products.
 - Line 104, I added a line to bring up the button for the mainscreen to buy any of the listed product.
 ````
 <a th:href="@{/buyProduct(productID=${tempProduct.id})}" class="btn btn-primary btn-sm mb-3">Buy Now</a>
 ````

 New File Created: BuyProductController.java

+Prompt: The button should decrement the inventory of that product by one.
+It should not affect the
+inventory of any of the associated parts.

 -Line 1 to 43, I created a new Java file to act as a controller for when the user wishes to buy a product.
 As a controller,
 the file will handle the request and decide whether or not the product will be bought, if it can be bought and the change
 of products inventory via a if else chain.
 The end results of the chain will lead to the newly created html files that